-Income Support Payment Suspension-For every Failure to meet a Mutual Obligation Requirement, job seekers/participants will have their Income Support Payment Suspended and be given a Re-engagement Requirement, which they must generally meet in order to lift the Suspension.
-Once Payment Suspension is lifted, this will enable reporting of income to DHS.
+Income Support Payment Suspension-For every Failure to meet a Mutual Obligation Requirement, job seekers/participants may have their Income Support Payment Suspended if they do not have a valid reason or meet a Re-engagement Requirement within two business days.
+Once Payment Suspension is lifted, this will enable reporting of income to Services Australia.
 The job seeker/participant will then receive full back-pay for the period their payment was suspended, subject to other provisions of the Social Security Law.